 I look at various primary and secondary documents, including vital statistics, Hudson Bay Company records, Metis lists, Indian Affairs Treaty Annuity Pay-lists, Metis Scrip Records, Petitions, Govt.
 Correspondence, Enfranchisement, Treaty Discharges etc. along with contacting agencies or individuals depending on the answers necessary, such as the Truth and Reconciliation Commission for residential school searches, local archives and museums.
 I also add any social history documents/articles I find on the region researched.

 Reasons for research vary from wanting First Nation STATUS, METIS CITIZENSHIP, identifying the First Nation tribe/Band of the family line etc. or simply the fact that someone is curious of a particular surname in their line on whether it leads back to a Treaty peoples or First Nation.

 I don't do just the genealogy, but go beyond to find articles etc. which provide history/culture of a person/family and provide it even in the first stage.
 This provides supporting evidence.

 Thank you for contacting me.
 People hear of my work, through my book, through my website, through Library and Archives Canada or another organization or individual and I always like to know how you heard of my services.
-I’ve been doing this type of research for over fifteen years now.
+I’ve been doing this type of research for over twenty years now.